Chapter 6 : Strong Tea

 "Morning," they both grunted on their way out through the portrait hole.

 "Afternoon," Lily corrected curtly.
-She was furious with them for being out most of the night, her prefect sensibilities on edge.
+She was furious with them for being out most of the night.

 They didn't even pause, but stumbled out of the room.
 Lily gave a loud 'humph' as the portrait swung shut.
 For the next ten minutes, she muttered under her breath; I caught random words and phrases like 'childish,' 'irresponsible,' and 'lose us the House Cup,' before I couldn't take it anymore and slammed my book shut.